datacommunitydc/backbone.primer/part-3-views.md

 # Backbone, The Primer: Views #
 This is the third of four posts that guest author Greg MacWilliam has put together for Data Community DC: _Backbone, The Primer_.
+For more details about the API and an overview, please go back to the Introduction.
+For more on Models and Collections please review part two of this primer.

 ## Using Views